EMERGENCY WATER MAIN REPAIR

 There are 8 CSO outfall locations on the Potomac River.
 In a year of average rainfall some 74 CSO events discharge approximately 654 million gallons of CSO into the Potomac.
 When complete, the PRT is estimated to reduce those events to four and reduce the volume of CSOs by 93% in an average rainfall year.

-The Potomac River Tunnel project began in 2024 with mobilization at West Potomac Park.
+In 2019, DC Water began design work for the Potomac River Tunnel, and in 2024 began mobilization at West Potomac Park.
 When completed in 2030, the tunnel will improve water quality and aesthetics of the Potomac River for the benefit of all.

 Just The Facts